 placed in the river as a makeshift bridge and not get my feet wet, but it would have been much easier just walking through the water in sandals or thongs.

-If you are planning to have a picnic here, there is a solitary picnic table at the falls that gets occupied early in the day.
-There are several tables and open
+If you are planning to have a picnic here, there was a solitary picnic table at the falls, which may or may not still be there.

 Permanent Closure of Nethercote Falls: